cpath-ukk/crc_cells/README.md

-Reference of provided code
+Reference of provided code (alpha-version)

 NB!
 We provide raw working scripts used for the development and implementation.
-Upon publications we will comprehensively annotate and prepare code for end users.

 NB!
 Most of the experiments and scripts were run in anaconda environment using Ubuntu 22.04.
 We recommend using this setup.